The Rock (John Entwistle album)

-The Rock is the sixth solo studio album by English musician John Entwistle of the Who.
-It was Entwistle's first album since Too Late the Hero in 1981, and his only solo album to be issued by Griffin Music.
+The Rock is the only studio album by the English rock band the Rock, credited to founding bassist John Entwistle of the Who, issued by Griffin Music.

-The album was recorded over a period of eighteen months between 1985 and 1986 at Entwistle's Hammerhead Studios in Gloucestershire.
-It was originally planned for release by WEA in 1986 but it was not officially released until ten years later.
+The album was recorded by the band over a period of eighteen months between 1985 and 1986 at Entwistle's Hammerhead Studios in Gloucestershire.
+It was originally planned for release by WEA in 1986 but it was not officially released until ten years later, by which point Entwistle was given credit for the project.
 The album has been released in four different editions between 1996 and 2005, each time with different artwork.